bcit-ltc/conversion-guide/README.md

 npm run build
 ```

-This creates optimized production files in the `dist/` directory.
+This creates optimized production files in the `dist/` directory with gzip and Brotli compression.

 ### Preview Production Build